liqcui/etcd-stress-tools/go/README.md

 - Ensure proper RBAC is configured to limit access
 - Monitor cluster resources during testing to prevent overload
 - Always clean up resources after testing to prevent resource exhaustion
+- The tool validates pod readiness but does not validate application functionality
+- Large-scale testing can impact cluster performance for other workloads

 ## Support

 For issues and questions:
 1. Check the [troubleshooting section](#monitoring-and-troubleshooting)
 2. Review logs for specific error messages
-3. Verify RBAC permissions
+3. Verify RBAC permissions (especially for pods list/get)
+4. Check pod status if deployment creation fails
-4. Open an issue with detailed reproduction steps
+5. Open an issue with detailed reproduction steps and logs

+## Changelog

+### Latest Updates
+- **Pod Readiness Validation**: Deployments now wait for pods to be running and ready
+- **Enhanced Monitoring**: Real-time pod status tracking during deployment creation
+- **Improved Error Handling**: Better retry logic for connection errors and transient failures
+- **List-Only Mode**: Query existing resources without creating new ones